Life imprisonment in Canada

 Life imprisonment in Canada is a criminal sentence for certain offences that lasts for the offender’s life.
 Parole is possible, but even if paroled, the offender remains under the supervision of Corrections Canada for their lifetime, and can be returned to prison for parole violations.

 A person serving a life sentence must serve for a certain length of time before becoming eligible for parole.
 First degree murder and high treason carry the longest period of parole ineligibility in the Criminal Code, at 25 years.
-Parole ineligibility for second degree murder typically varies between 10 and 25 years, and is set by the sentencing judge.
+A statutory amendment to allow periods of parole ineligibility greater than 25 years was held to be unconstitutional by the Supreme Court of Canada in R v Bissonnette (2022 SCC 23), as contrary to section 12 of the Canadian Charter of Rights and Freedoms, which prohibits cruel and unusual punishment.
+Parole eligibility for second degree murder typically varies between 10 and 25 years, and is set by the sentencing judge.

 A life sentence is the most severe punishment for any crime in Canada.
 Criminal laws are enacted by the Parliament of Canada and apply uniformly across the country.

 Mandatory life sentence

 High treason and first degree murder carry a mandatory sentence of life imprisonment with a full parole ineligibility period of 25 years.
-Previously, in the case of high treason or first-degree murder (where the offender had been convicted of a single murder) offenders could have their parole ineligibility period reduced to no less than 15 years under the Faint hope clause.
-That option under the Criminal Code is still in effect.
+Previously, in the case of high treason or first-degree murder (where the offender had been convicted of a single murder) offenders could have their parole ineligibility period reduced to no less than 15 years under the faint hope clause.
+However, that option was abolished by Parliament for offences committed after December 2, 2011, though it remains if the offence was committed before that date.

 Second degree murder also carries a mandatory sentence of life imprisonment but with a parole ineligibility period of between 10 years and 25 years.
-Courts will determine the parole ineligibility period based on the gravity of the offence.
-Contrary to common belief, public safety plays a lesser role given the fact that the offender will be subject to a life sentence and the Parole Board of Canada will presumably assess the present danger posed by the offender at the time of a parole application.
+Courts determine the parole ineligibility period based on the gravity of the offence.